sanjeevr5/sanjeevr5/README.md

   iii) How to load custom embeddings to Embedding layer<br/>
   iv) How to use PackedSequence and collate_fn of DataLoader<br/>
   v) How to pass packed-sequence to embedding layer!!!!!<br/>
-  <b> tags : PyTorch, Bi-LSTM, TabularDataset, DataLoader, PackedSequence and BPEmb embeddings </b>
+  <b> Tags : PyTorch, Bi-LSTM, TabularDataset, DataLoader, PackedSequence and BPEmb embeddings </b>

-###### 3. PyTorch - Sarcasm Detection With CNN Architecture
+##### 3. PyTorch - Sarcasm Detection With CNN Architecture

 <b> Has the code for the following : </b>
   i) How to solve NLP problems without CNN architectures<br/>
   ii) Handling variable length sequences with <pad> tokens<br/>
   iii) How to load custom embeddings to Embedding layer<br/>
-  <b> tags : PyTorch, CNN, Binary Classification, DataLoader, Text With CNN and BPEmb embeddings </b>
+  <b> Tags : PyTorch, CNN, Binary Classification, DataLoader, Text With CNN and BPEmb embeddings </b>